 Now it’s time to start making money.

-If you launch your online store and don’t get much traction, then you should start thinking about promotion.
+Once you launch your online store, you should start thinking about promotion.
 Content marketing, social media, and paid promotion are all areas worth looking into to start getting people to your website.
 Check out our post on cheap, easy ways to start marketing your business.

 If you’re not quite ready to make that level of investment in your online store, start with old-fashioned word of mouth.
 Talk to your friends about it, mention it to professional acquaintances, and bring it up at any events around town likely to attract the kind of people interested in what you’re selling.

 Brick and mortar business will likely always be around, but the internet gives users access to a larger selection of products and services.
 Now, the world has access to YOUR products and YOUR services.

-Once you have learned how to set up an eCommerce website, take a moment to pat yourself on the back.
+Once you have learned how to set up an eCommerce website for your eCommerce business, take a moment to pat yourself on the back.
 You’re an entrepreneur now.
 Then get back to work!

 Are you ready to start selling online?
 At HostGator, we’ll teach you how to build an eCommerce website in no time at all.
 Start your eCommerce website today by using our step-by-step instructions in this guide.
 Register your domain and get access to award-winning 24/7/365 support.